darideveloper/video-post/README.md

 * ### chrome_folder
 The path of google chrome data.
 By default, in windows, there it in: **C:\\Users\\{your user name}\\AppData\\Local\\Google\\Chrome\\User Data**

+* ### api_key
+Path of your google api key in json format, generated in **Install > Generate Google API Key** section

+* ### sheet_url
+Link of the google sheet with edit permissions.
+Here a [tutorial](https://github.com/DariHernandez/tutorials/tree/master/share%20google%20sheet%20with%20edit%20permissions) about how to generate the link

 * ### facebook_page
 Link of your facebook page.